pudly/schmopera-hugo/content/articles/merrily-the-rakes-progress-rolls-along.md

 date = "2018-05-29T19:23:00-04:00"
 lastmod = "2018-05-30T11:18:00-04:00"
 publishDate = "2018-05-30T11:18:00-04:00"
-slug = "merrily-the-rakes-progress-rolls-along"
-title = "Merrily The Rake&#039;s Progress rolls along"
+short_description = "It is apparent that one doesn't question the avant-garde at Mannes, but welcomes it.
+Recent productions of Robert Ashley's conceptual Dust and Philip Glass' rarely performed The Fall of the House of Usher reinforce that point.
+And there is enough invention in Stravinsky's composition and the beautiful libretto by W.H.
+Auden with Chester Kallman, (a satisfying read in its own right) to keep these gifted singers and musicians on their toes." slug = "merrily-the-rakes-progress-rolls-along" title = "Merrily The Rake&#039;s Progress rolls along"
 +++